 The boys loved playing in the tar!
 They had theses poles that were in tar that you can try to lift them up, and they were varying sizes.
 The skinny poles were so easy to lift out of the tar, but man those wide ones were a problem.
 The docent later told us it was easier for animals with skinny legs like deer to get out of the tar than animals with wider legs like the mammoths.

+My last point of interest was the dire wolfs.
+The docent said that at the Page museum they had over 4,000 dire wolf fossils and it's still growing everyday.
+After that she also said how the Page museum has the biggest collection of fossils in the world.
+That's pretty neat!
+So here's a collection of dire wolf skulls that they had on the wall, it's crazy to see how many there are.
 Oh, at the museum they had these cool animatronic things, I was so proud that Ollie wasn't scared of them.
 The mammoth moved his trunk and made noises.
 The sabertooth and bear(?) moved their paws and mouths and made noises.
 They were pretty neat to watch.
 All in all it was a victory.
 I left with 4 kids and came back with 4 kids.
 Because I don't have an okay from Izzy's mom to be posting pictures of her, here's my 3 that made it back safe and sound.

 Most of them slept the whole way home, except Raymond.
 He's my co-pilot on our little excursions and likes to read the mapquest directions to me.
 I really don't know what I'd do without mapquest, honestly I have no sense of direction.